 Communication is the key!
 Make sure that you are on a good communication level with the renovation contractor, sub-contractor, or suppliers.
 This will ensure that you stay on top of the project plans.
 Everyone stays informed and the results will speak for themselves.

-Mattea Jacobs is a freelance writer who mostly writes about home design and environmentally-friendly ways to improve homes.
+Mattea Jacobs is a freelance writer who mostly writes about home design and environmentally-friendly ways to improve homes and editor at Professional Resume Services Reviews.
 She is also a green activist and a mother of two beautiful sons.
 You can reach her on Facebook and Instagram.